brince0304/df-world-front/src/dev/README.md

 action (`alt+insert` / `⌘ N`).

-Add components to the palette using `Add to React Palette` intention or via palette editor (look for the corresponding link in `palette.tsx`).
+Add components to the palette using `Add to React Palette` intention or via palette editor (look for the corresponding link in `paletteCharactersDataAutoCompleteCharacterDatax`).
 There are some ready-to-use palettes for popular React libraries which are published as npm packages and can be added as a dependency:

 ```jsx